BaseSecrete/rorvswild/README.md

 end
 ```

-If you are using `Rack::Deflater` middleware then you won't see the small button in the corner.
-Because of the compression it's not possible to inject some JavaScript into the page.
-In that case just visit http://localhost:3000/rorvswild to see all the profilings.
+If you are using `Rack::Deflater` middleware you won't see the small button in the corner.
+Because of the compression it is not possible to inject some JavaScript into the page.
+In that case visit http://localhost:3000/rorvswild to see the profiler.

 ## Production mode: *RoRvsWild.com*